What if it's your Gut? The surprising signs

 Why your stomach hurts?

-Emerging research show a strong connection between digestive issues like constipation, diarrhoea, and stomach discomfort with dysbiosis (imbalanced gut bacteria).
+Emerging research shows a strong connection between digestive issues like constipation, diarrhoea, and stomach discomfort with dysbiosis (imbalanced gut bacteria).

 Studies have found that people with conditions like Irritable Bowel Syndrome (IBS) often experience a disruption in their gut microbiota, leading to reduced diversity and an overgrowth of harmful bacteria.